 Example Item response function

 Item fit analysis is a type of model-data fit evaluation that is specific to the performance of test items.
 It is a very useful tool in interpreting and understanding test results, and in evaluating item performance.
 By implementing any psychometric model, we assume some sort of mathematical function is happening under the hood, and we should check that it is an appropriate function.
 In classical test theory (CTT), if you use the point-biserial correlation, you are assuming a linear relationship between examinee ability and the probability of a correct answer.
-If using item response theory, it is a logistic function.
+If using item response theory (IRT), it is a logistic function.
 You can evaluate the fit of these using both graphical (visual) and purely quantitative approaches.

 Why do item fit analysis?